 Day 3: Sourdough should smell sour, which is the sign of a proper fermentation.
 Discard a half of a sourdough.
 Add 50g of rye flour and 50ml of lukewarm water, mix.
 Leave for 12 h and after that just mix, then leave for another 12 h.

 Day 4/5: Repeat the cycle from day 3 for the next 2 days.
 The sourdough should become thick and with a lot of bubbles inside.
 Then it’s ready to use.

-Rinse the chanterelles under running water, put them in a pan, cover them with fresh water and soak overnight.
+Rinse the chanterelles under running water, put them in a pan, cover them with fresh water and soak for 1 hour.
 Salt them (1 teaspoon), add half of the onion, bring to a boil, turn of the heat and leave covered for 15-20 min.
-Next, discard onion, drain the mushrooms (but save the broth for later!) and chop them.
+Next, discard onion, drain the mushrooms (but save the broth for later!) and chop them into small chunks.

 3. BACON & ONIONS

-Cut bacon into cubes, add a splash of cold water and fry on a dry pan for a few minutes.
-Add the sliced onion, fry until lightly browned and sticky, stirring frequently.
+Cut bacon into small cubes, add a splash of cold water and fry on a dry pan for a few minutes.
+Add sliced onions, fry until lightly browned and sticky, stirring frequently.
 Then add the mushrooms and fry for 2 min.
 Add crushed garlic, mix and fry for 1 min.

-Transfer fried ingredients into a pot, pour in the mushroom broth, add sourdough and add more water if necessary (to cover the potatoes).
-Bring to a boil, cook until potatoes are completely soft.
+Transfer fried ingredients into a pot, pour in the mushroom broth, add sourdough and some more water (to cover the potatoes - about 750ml).
+Bring to a boil, cook on a low heat until potatoes are completely soft.
 Season with salt, pepper and marjoram.
 Add more water if the soup it too thick.

 At the end, if you are human, add some cream.
 It's against dwarven tradition, but humans like to do so.